alex/bagel/docs/index.rst

 * Type safety and memory safety
 * Primarily writing network services
 * Performance
+* Helping you write better programs

 Bagel is **not** designed for:

 * Interoperability with legacy programming languages
 * Being 100% as fast as possible, 95% is fine.

+As a result, some of the features Bagel has are:

+* Interfaces
+* Powerful enums
+* Compile time reflection and metaprogramming
+* Powerful testing tools